Maryland Yacht Club

 Here are some gems from our Maryland Yacht Club history that we would like to share with our guests.

 One Sunday afternoon, one of those unreliable “Naphtha” launches conked out just off a yacht club at Ferry Bar, Baltimore Harbor.
 They paddled over to the club dock for protection until a storm passed but the storm on the dock was even worse.
 Uniformed dock boys were threatening to cut their lines if they didn’t leave.
 Members on the porch were shouting “Get that damn thing away from here before it blows up and kills everybody.”
 Finally, the storm passed, the engine started, and they cast off much to the relief of the members and employees of the club.
-After leaving the hostile dock, the Naphtha launch men decided to start a club of their own and called it Maryland Yacht Club.
+After leaving the hostile dock, the Naphtha launch men decided to start a club of their own.

 On the night of October 27, 1908, at the old Auto House in Baltimore, forty-eight men attended a meeting at the invitation of Mr. E. C. Loane.
 The new club was officially organized as the Maryland Motor Boat Club incorporated on November 10, 1908, when it was duly recorded with the State Tax Commission.
 The record is signed by Meyer Rosenbush, our first Commodore.
 It is likely that we are the second oldest Yacht Club in the United States in terms of continuous history and proven dates.